 - Controlling behavior; the victim cannot get a job, leave the house, or bathe without permission

-- Isolation; makes partner move away from family and friends so that she depends on him solely for support
+- Isolation; makes the victim move away from family and friends so they solely depend on the abuser for support

 - Forces sex against partner's will

-- Holds very rigid gender roles; partner's job is to cater to the abuser
+- Holds very rigid gender roles; the partner's job is to cater to the abuser

 Men who abuse are clever, smart, and extremely charming.
-Most of these men have a personality that draws people in, he is adept at charming, deceiving and manipulating.
+Most of these men have a personality that draws people in; they are adept at charming, deceiving, and manipulating.
 When a victim reports an assault, she is not easily believed.
 People normally say: “Not him, he is so nice."
 “You are so lucky."

 He gets people outside of the home to buy into his deceit, and the victim has little to no support.
 Most batterers are seen as Jekyll and Hyde because of the stark contrast in their public and private selves.
 When we look into the mind and behaviors of batterers, the DSM cites these criteria: